jitishp04/jitishp04/README.md

 ###

-<p align="left">My name is Jitish Rajankumar Padhya and I'm a 3rd (final) year student studying Software Engineering & Management at Gothenburg University (BSc).</p>
+<p align="left">My name is Jitish Rajankumar Padhya and I'm a master's student in Data Science, Statistics, and Decision Analysis in Stockholm University.
+I have finished my studies of Software Engineering & Management at Gothenburg University (BSc).</p>

 ###